Running Total in Power BI

 Below are examples of the running total in Power BI.
 You can download the workbook to use the same file as we used in this example.

-Step #1: Similar stuff can be arrived in Power BI as well but not as easy as in excel, use the same data as shown above in Power BI as well.
+Similar stuff can be arrived in Power BI as well but not as easy as in excel.
+Use the same data as shown above in Power BI as well.

-Step #2: For this table, we can arrive running totals in three ways, first, we will arrive through “New Measure”, right-click on the table and choose “New Measure”.
+- For this table, we can arrive running totals in three ways.
+First, we will arrive through “New Measure,” right-click on the table and choose “New Measure.”

-Step #7: Before we apply FILTER first we need to release any kind of filter applied to the “Date” column, so open ALL function to remove the filter from the “Date” column.
+- Before we apply FILTER first, we need to release any kind of filter applied to the “Date” column, so open the ALL function to remove the filter from the “Date” column.

-Step #8: In this function choose the Table or Column Name for which we need to remove the filter for, so choose the “Date” column.
+- In this function, choose the Table or Column Name for which we need to remove the filter for, so choose the “Date” column.

-Step #9: Once the filter is removed then we need to apply fresh filter criteria in Filter Expression, so for this again choose the date column.
+- Once the filter is removed, then we need to apply fresh filter criteria in Filter Expression, so for this again, choose the date column.

-Step #11: MAX function will find the last date in the column of “date” so supply date column.
+- MAX function will find the last date in the column of “date,” so supply the date column.

-Step #12: Ok, we are done close three brackets and hit enter key to get the result.
+- Ok, we are done.
+Close three brackets and hit the enter key to get the result.

-There you go we have running total measure.
+There you go, we have a running total measure.

 We can also create a running total by using another measurement technique as well, but this measure will give different sorts of results only.

-Step #17: As we did in the previous method we need to do a summation of the sales column, so open the SUM function and choose the “Sales” column to sum.
+- As we did in the previous method, we need to do a summation of the sales column, so open the SUM function and choose the “Sales” column to sum.

-Step #18: This time for filter criteria we will use the DATESYTD function.
+- This time for filter criteria, we will use the DATESYTD function.

-Step #20: Close two brackets and hit enter key to complete the formula.
+- Close two brackets and hit the enter key to complete the formula.

 Things to Remember

-- Always create running total of new measures only to get perfect results.
+- Always create a running total of new measures only to get perfect results.

 This has been a guide to Power BI Running Total.
 Here we learn how to write DAX formulas to get running total in Power BI along with examples using the DATESYTD function.
 You may learn more about Power BI from the following articles –